-Mario Wilson, who has been a part of 23 conference champion teams in 15 years of NCAA Division I coaching experience, is in his second year at the University of Virginia.
+Mario Wilson, who has been a part of 23 conference champion teams in 16 years of NCAA Division I coaching experience, is in his third year at the University of Virginia.
 Wilson, who joined the program in July of 2012, coaches the horizontal jumps, men's high jump, javelin, pole vault and the decathlon for the Cavaliers.

 Wilson was the 2010 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching Staff's of the Year and seven conference coaching staff's of the year.